odoo/documentation/general/in_app_purchase/in_app_purchase.rst

 Credits to use IAP services are stored on IAP accounts, which are specific to each service and database.
-By default, IAP accounts are common to all companies, but can be restricted to specific ones by going to :menuselection:`Settings app --> Activate the Developer Mode --> Technical Settings --> IAP Account`.
+By default, IAP accounts are common to all companies, but can be restricted to specific ones.
+Activate the :doc:`Developer mode <../../general/developer_mode/activate>`, then go to :menuselection:`Technical Settings --> IAP Account`.

 .. image:: media/image2.png
    :align: center